 With the aim of promoting Go among women world-wide the International Amateur Pair Go Championships (IAPGC) were started in Japan in 1990.
 Now representatives of 22 countries and all regions of Japan come together annually for this world championship, held each November in Tokyo.
 In addition there are separate handicap groups, that get in excess of 300 Japanese players.

 In 1990 only Japan, China, Korea and Taiwan took part.
 In 1991 there were 12 countries as France, Germany, Netherlands, Russia, UK, USA, Canada and Hong Kong joined.
 In 1992 two more European countries were added on rotation (Czechia and Poland in 1992).
 For subsequent years 8 or 9 European countries took part, with the four of the big five taking part on rotation and others selected to take part with priority given to new countries and ones that had not played recently.
 From 2004 a points system was introduced based on the country Go playing population size and the results in the European Pair Go Championships (again with priority given to new countries).
 By 2006 some 35 European countries had taken part.
-2009 was a special celebration as the 20th edition.
+2009 was a special celebration as it was the 20th edition and in 2014 the 25th anniversary was celebrated.

-Japan had won most often (six times), having the home advantage of having several teams taking part, but Korea has now won seven times.
-China have won four times, North Korea twice and Taiwan once.
-The most famous winner is Umezawa Yukari, who is now 5 dan pro, who won in 1994.
+Until 1999 Japan had won most often (six times), having the home advantage of having several teams taking part, but Korea has now won more than 10 times.
+China have won five times, North Korea twice and Chinese Taipei (Taiwan) once.
+The most famous winner is Umezawa Yukari (now Yoshihara Yukari), who is now 5 dan pro, who won in 1994.

 A feature of the IAPGC is always the best dressed couple prize, which helps encourage a smart turn out from the competitors.
 In addition on the first day of the event the international competitors are encouraged to wear national dress.
 This leads to some very bright and colourful costumes being seen, though of course some of the countries struggle to work out what their national dress might be!
-The UK's Kirsty Healey and Matthew Macfadyen won the prize in 2009.
+The UK's Kirsty Healey and Matthew Macfadyen won a prize in 2009 and Alison and Simon Bexfield won a prize in 2014.

 Also on the first day an international friendship match is played, with partners drawn at random.
 As well as the IAPGC competitors, various professionals and important Japanese players (such as Go journalists, trainers and sponsors) take part.
 So you can find yourself playing against a 9p such as Mike Redmond or partnering a lady in a beautiful Japanese kimono.
 This always is a pleasant and interesting time.